andaamal/ThesisArtifacts/Traceability/README.md

 ## 1- Report Generation Template
-This is the report generation template that read Block definition and requirements diagram in SysML model created by Cameo System Modeler.
+This is the report generation template that read Block definition and requirements diagrams in SysML model created by Cameo Systems Modeler.
 This template creates a DSL descriptions that can be imported by DOORS.